Board Advisory

 Board Advisory for Leaders Navigating Uncertainty

-Moustafa Hamwi, founder of The Futureproof Advisory, works with boards and C-suite teams to turn strategic complexity into commercial results — through foresight, governance, and leadership that executes.
+Moustafa Hamwi, board advisor, works with boards and C-suite teams across the GCC, Australia, and internationally to turn strategic complexity into commercial results — through foresight, governance, and leadership that executes.

 What Moustafa Advises On

-Advisory work covers four areas — each designed to close the gap between boardroom decisions and organisational execution.
+Advisory work covers four capabilities — each one closing the gap between boardroom decisions and organisational execution.

-The work focuses on decision quality, alignment between the board and executive team, and the removal of the gap between what is agreed in the boardroom and what is executed in the business.
+The advisory work closes the gap between what is agreed in the boardroom and what is executed in the business — strategic alignment that holds under uncertainty.

 How It Works